raspberrypilearning/club-mentoring/en/step_1.md

 ---
 title: Creators (young people)
 ---
 The young people who attend Code Clubs.
-Creators generally are between the age of seven and seventeen.
+Creators generally are between the age of nine and sixteen.
 The only requirements for creators are enthusiasm, an eagerness to learn, and a sprinkle of creativity.

 --- /collapse ---